jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

 	SELECT t4 AS sev, COUNT(*) AS cnt FROM log4jLogs WHERE t4 = '[ERROR]' GROUP BY t4;
     ```

-    The **DROP TABLE** command removes any existing table named "log4jLogs." **CREATE EXTERNAL TABLE** creates a new "external" table.
+    The **DROP TABLE** command removes any existing table named "log4jLogs." **CREATE EXTERNAL TABLE** creates a new external table.
 External tables store only the table definitions in Hive; the data is left in the original location. **STORED AS TEXTFILE LOCATION** tells Hive that the data is stored in a text file and where the file is located. "wasb" is the protocol prefix; it stands for "Windows Azure Storage Blob."
 (HDInsight transparently maps HDFS to Azure blob storage.)
-Finally, **SELECT** counts all the rows in which column t4 contains the value "[ERROR]".
+Finally, the **SELECT** statement counts all the rows in which column t4 contains the value "[ERROR]."

     After the final command is entered, you will see statements similar to the following at the end of the output: